71st Republic Day 2020: Journey of Indian Republic

-Evolution of India from a British colony to sovereign, democratic and secular nation was certainly historical.
-It was a lengthy journey of around 2 decades that started with the conceptualization of the vision in 1930 to its actual comprehension in 1950.
-A stare into the expedition that led to the birth of Indian Republic will make our carousing more significant.
+The evolution of India from a British colony to a sovereign, democratic and secular nation was certainly historical.
+It was a long journey of around 2 decades that started with the conceptualization of the vision in 1930 to its actual comprehension in 1950.
+A stare into the expedition that led to the birth of the Indian Republic will make our carousing more significant.

 When India became Independent on 15th August 1947, our country did not have its Constitution and in total it was dependent on the colonial Government of India Act, 1935.
-Until the adoption of Constitution in 1950 India’s head was King George VI.
-But prior to this seed of Indian republican nation was sown by Pt.
+Until the adoption of the Constitution in 1950 India’s head was King George VI.
+But before this seed of Indian republican nation was sown by Pt.
 Jawaharlal Nehru in Lahore Session of INC (Indian National Congress).
-Now, let us see Lahore Session in detail.
+Now, let us see the Lahore Session in detail.

-The seeds of republican nation were disseminated at Lahore conference of Indian National Congress at the midnight of December 31st, 1929.
+The seeds of the republic nation were disseminated at the Lahore conference of Indian National Congress at midnight of December 31st, 1929.
 The session was held under the administration of Pt.
-Jawarhar Lal Nehru.
-Nationalists present in the summit took an oath to mark January 26th as "Independence Day" so as to march towards realizing the vision of absolute independence from the British.
-The Lahore Session lined way to Civil Disobedience movement.
-It was made certain that 26th January, 1930 would be observed as the Purna Swaraj Day and unflurled the tri-colour flag by taking a pledge to celebrate complete Independence Day every year on 26 January..
+Jawahar Lal Nehru.
+Nationalists present in the summit took an oath to mark January 26th as "Independence Day" to march towards realizing the vision of absolute independence from the British.
+The Lahore Session lined the way to the Civil Disobedience Movement.
+It was made certain that 26th January, 1930 would be observed as the Purna Swaraj Day and unfurled the tri-colour flag by taking a pledge to celebrate complete Independence Day every year on 26 January.
 Numerous political parties of India and revolutionaries of India from all over India united to observe the day with honor and pride.